 Founded in 1982, Havanautos is the oldest and has the largest car fleet in Cuba.
 Due to the high number of offices across the country (more than 70), you can find 24/7 assistance almost everywhere on the island.
 It offers different categories, including Economy, Economy Plus, Medium, Medium Plus, Premium, SUV, Van, and Minivan.
 The most popular rental cars are the MG3, Renault Sandero, Hyundai Grand I10, and Geely GC6.

 Cubacar is also one of the oldest car rental companies in Cuba.
 It offers mainly the same categories as Havanautos: Economy, Economy Plus, Medium, Medium Plus, Premium, SUV, Van, and Minivan.
 But there is a catch, most of their models have a manual transmission, so if you don´t feel confident driving a vehicle with a manual transmission, you should check other options.
-The most popular models are Peugeot 207, MG3, Geely GC6, and Geely CK.
+Peugeot 207, MG3, Geely GC6, and Geely CK are the most popular models.

 Rex Car Rental